scexao-org/first_pipeline/README.md

 Python script to preprocess raw FIRST Photonic Lantern data using pixel maps for spectral extraction and calibration.
 Transforms raw detector images into calibrated spectral data with quality assessment and diagnostic analysis.

-📝 **Interactive Development**: Also available as `process_with_monitoring()` function with automatic development defaults.
+📝 **Interactive Development**: Also available as `run_preprocess()` function with automatic development defaults.
 Ideal for interactive data exploration in development environments.

 **Usage:**
 ```bash